GregoryBWilson/Credit_Risk_Analysis/README.md

-Table 3 is a screenshot of the confusion matrix of the Easy Ensemble Classifier and adaptive boosting algorithm.
+Table 3 is a screenshot of the confusion matrix of the Easy Ensemble Classifier, an adaptive boosting algorithm.

 ![Confusion_Matrix_AdaBoost](Resources/Confusion_Matrix_AdaBoost.png "Table 3 - Confusion Matrix AdaBoost")